trodi/uberconf/2014/angular.md

 * build for testing
 * provides dependency injection
 * always start with the view and work your way back
+* mixing with jquery plugins
+	* if plugin manipulates the DOM, either it needs to be separate from angular modles or you need to wire them together via a directive

 ## cool features
 * $timeout